wslu42/QCHack_walkwPhase/README.md

 # QCHack_Quantum walk with phase kickback
 Use quantum random walk to study phase interference
+## Introduction
+In this hackathon, it is proposed that in quantum circuits, the "correct" answer may cause constructive interference due to the phase, while the "wrong" answer will cause destructive interference.
+Therefore, we use the random walk of the toe to explain the phase.
+First of all, quantum random walk is a mathematical statistical model that uses the properties of quantum mechanics to generate random processes.
+In the experiment, we simulated classical random walk and quantum random walk and made a comparison between the two, but quantum random walk Because of phase interference, the result of walking is not fair but tends to be biased to a certain side.
+In order to solve the problem of phase interference, we proposed the concept of phase kickback and made the Y-gate coin and Hadamard coin to explain that phase interference will affect the result of quantum random walk

 ## Random walk
 The figure below shows a simple random walk type